-This lesson will show you how to install Code Blocks IDE for Windows, Mac and Linux Operating Systems and configure various path and directory settings to start Programming in C.
+In this lesson, we will discuss how to install Code Blocks IDE for Windows, Mac and Linux Operating Systems and configure various path and directory settings to start Programming in C.

 What do we need to run Programs?

-To create and run programs in any programming language, you need two things:
+To create and run programs in any programming language, you need the following two things:

 - A text Editor

 A text editor is where you write your Programs.
 It can be as simple as using Windows Notepad or Vim in Linux.
 Other editors designed for programming purposes come with more features such as keyword identification, colour coding, automatic brackets, automatic indentation and more.
 In short, a text editor is where you write the program.

 A compiler or an interpreter is a piece of software, that converts or translates your high/medium level language program into machine-readable language; essentially a stream of 1s and 0s.
 They create a machine-executable binary file (with .exe extension in Windows), and the computer executes this.

 What is an IDE?

 An IDE or Integrated Development Environment is a piece of software that provides various facilities to computer programmers for software development.
 Ideally, an IDE consists of at least a source code editor, build automation tools and a debugger.
 Some might also include the necessary compiler or interpreter.
 Modern IDEs come with advanced features such as Syntax Highlighting, Code Completion, Version Control, Debugging and much more.